adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 ##### Read files from local hard drive

-`docker run -v $PWD:/tmp -w /tmp tensorflow/tensorflow python ./test_installation.py`
+Running scripts means that we have to mount directory with the script inside Docker container.
+For convinience we can also make this directory working directory.
+We can do that by adding two additional options:

 - `-v` - mounts current directory to `/tmp` directory inside docker container
 - `-w` - setting working directory to `/tmp`

-This almost closes the subject but we can do two upgrades
+Now running this command: `docker run -v $PWD:/tmp -w /tmp tensorflow/tensorflow python ./test_installation.py` should work but we can make two more improvement.

 ##### Interactive

+Probably in most cases we would like to see what is printed on our terminal.
+To achieve this we can add two additional options:

+- `-t`
+- `-i`
     - `-it` - starts container in interactive mode (actually connection of `-i` and `-t`), in simple worlds it means that information from executed script will be printed on your terminal

 ##### Reusable